Clinical Care

 What's coming

-- CAC scoring and advanced cardiometabolic testing — MESA, the "warranty period" of CAC 0, CAC for statin decision in borderline cases, CCTA emerging role.
+- CAC scoring and advanced cardiometabolic testing — MESA, the "warranty period" of CAC 0, CAC for statin decision in borderline cases, CCTA emerging role (touched on in Lipid management but warrants its own deep dive).

 - Cortisol axis (incl.
 MACS) — Mild Autonomous Cortisol Secretion in adrenal incidentalomas; HPA axis diagnostics; the "adrenal fatigue" debunk vs the real cortisol-flexibility story.